elayni/elayni/README.md

 ### Hi there 🌠

 My name's Elayni Franco.
 I'm data science and artifical intelligence undergraduate at UFPB.
 I'm currently learning data science, Python and AI.
-I'm a PyLady, meet [PyLaies Paraíba](https://github.com/pyladiespb-org).
+I'm a PyLady, meet [PyLadies Paraíba](https://github.com/pyladiespb-org).
 If you wanna help with start programming, Python or data scicence undergraduate, aske me. ✨

 📫 You can find me @